MarwaAbuEssa/sendbird-javascript-doc/sdk_function_message.md

 ### 5. Join Messaging Channel
-Join a 1-on-1 messaging channel or a group messaging channel an user left in the past.
+Join a 1-on-1 messaging channel or a group messaging channel that a user left in the past.

 ```javascript
   ...